Optimization

 config.flipper.preload = [:stats, :search, :some_feature]

-# Or completely disable preloading
+# Or disable preloading

 config.flipper.preload = false